tom-lp-at/rc2otherchat/README.md

 - db # bellow of Access to specific database

 that´s it.
+For further details, dont hasitate to look into the original Repository.
+My Code here is adapted (correct an error i had with reactions!) and run's...
 My migration runs into a empty installation with only one admin user and no rooms (be aware: i choose a username that ist **not** existing in the RocketChat Database!!)
 Afterwards you can promote a imported User to the admin and delete the initial Adminuser.
 I have no idea whats going on if you have a existing MatterMost installation where you migrate into....
 It should work, but how knows (double user/room names and so on)
 May be you will have a look into the original Repo ;)